 What I especially like about the Harvest Bowls is how flavorful and how many veggies they pack into them.
 Even with my salads, I rarely get that many veggies at lunch because, again, TIME.
 I’m not going to take the time to chop up a ton of different veggies!

 How does Daily Harvest work?

-You pick out your smoothies, bowls, soups online, choosing how many cups you want to get in your order (9, 12, or 24) and how often you want them (weekly, monthly).
-They ship right to your door, frozen.
+You pick out your smoothies, bowls, soups online, choosing how many cups you want to get in your order (9, 12, or 24 cups) and how often you want them (weekly, monthly).
+They ship them right to your door with their delivery service, frozen.
 Just pop them in the freezer until you’re ready to make them.